 Programming published by Libraries

-Her artwork was recently exhibited in a group exhibit titled "HOME"
+Her artwork was exhibited in a group exhibit titled "HOME"

 at the Orange County Center for Contemporary Art.

-Her artwork was recently exhibited in a group exhibit titled "HOME" at the Orange County Center for Contemporary Art.
+Her artwork was exhibited in a group exhibit titled "HOME" at the Orange County Center for Contemporary Art.

 Librarians and staff who take this class will learn teaching techniques for working with the 5-12 age group, they will also learn simple techniques for creating art projects and programming using recycled materials.
 Participants will also gain a portfolio of creative programming ideas that deal with environmental themes which can be easily incorporated into their events immediately.
 Participants will stretch their creativity and skills while having an expert at hand to help them as they develop confidence in their own abilities.

 The workshop is offered completely online and takes 3 hours a week (12 hours total) to complete.

 Week 1-Basic Supplies, Tips for Working with Children, Themes